curtisalexander/readstat-rs/README.md

 The binary binds to `ReadStat` and follows the [reading files](https://github.com/WizardMac/ReadStat#library-usage-reading-files) example in the `ReadStat` repository.

 ## Run
-The binary is run via the following, assuming Rust and cargo are [setup and installed](https://rustup.rs/):
+The binary is run via the following, assuming Rust and cargo [installed and setup](https://rustup.rs/):

 ```sh
 cargo run -- --sas /some/dir/to/example.sas7bdat